tensorlayer/TensorLayer/README.md

 **<font color="grey"> Modifying Pre-train Behaviour: </font>**

-Greedy layer-wise pretrain is an important task for deep neural network initialization, while there are many kinds of pre-train metrices according to different architectures and applications.
+Greedy layer-wise pretrain is an important task for deep neural network initialization, while there are many kinds of pre-train metrics according to different architectures and applications.

 For example, the pre-train process of *[Vanilla Sparse Autoencoder](http://deeplearning.stanford.edu/wiki/index.php/Autoencoders_and_Sparsity)* can be implemented by using KL divergence as the following code, but for *[Deep Rectifier Network](http://www.jmlr.org/proceedings/papers/v15/glorot11a/glorot11a.pdf)*, the sparsity can be implemented by using the L1 regularization of activation output.